davidalexandercurrie/IMA-FE-Fall-22/Docs/tickettoleave.md

 At the end of each class period, before you leave:

-Post to Discrod in the "#ticket-to-leave" channel.
+Post to Discord in the "#ticket-to-leave" channel.

 Respond to 1 or both of the following: